YashPS/StockChecker/README.md

 #### by Yash Pratap Singh
 *Setup telegram to receive notifications when your item is in stock! (recommend you to Google through this setup)*

-*Capable of checking websites with dynamic changes after loading*
+*Capable of checking websites with dynamic changes after loading, using Chrome-driver of Selenium*

 ## HOW TO USE